Georges St-Pierre Makes His Return At Middleweight

 — Dominick Cruz (@DominickCruz) February 20, 2013

 Cruz, with his lengthy Octagon time and minimum absorption of damage, has only ever trained at one gym: Alliance MMA.
 Dominic Cruz made his return in the opposite fashion of Penn, that is, sidelined with injury instead of retirement, and maintaining the same coach as opposed to relocating.
-The result of Cruz’s efforts was also reversed; he went on to dismantle his opposition and reclaim his title.
+The result of Cruz’s efforts was also reversed: he went on to dismantle his opposition and reclaim his title.

 St-Pierre could return in either manner.
 During his retirement, St-Pierre tore his left ACL and underwent surgery, and was cleared later that year.
 This is a common injury for almost any kind of athlete, but could damper St-Pierre’s potential resurgence, considering how long he’s been away from the UFC.
 Despite St-Pierre’s injury, he maintains his fitness, and even started the USADA drug testing process late last year, per MMA Weekly.
 Being clean and healthy are big factors for St-Pierre’s return.